cawright-rh/devspace-on-openshift/README.md

 # Using Devspace with Openshift Internal Registry
 This repository uses the python example application from [devspace](https://devspace.sh/cli/docs/introduction)

-This repository already contains a devspace.yaml, therefor *devspace init* does not need to be run and the devspace.yaml file can be modified instead.
+This repository already contains the devspace.yaml, therefor *devspace init* does not need to be run and the devspace.yaml file can be modified instead.

 If you choose to use the provided devspace.yaml file you will need to make the following changes
 1. The image url's will need to be changed to your cluster/namespace/application-name
-    1. Follow steps under Configuring devspace to use Openshift's image registry.
+    1. Follow steps under **Configuring devspace to use Openshift's image registry.**
-1. The steps under Updating the devspace secret will need to be followed
+1. The steps under **Updating the devspace secret** will need to be followed
     1. The secret may not appear until devspace dev has been run at least once. the initial run will likely fail.
 The failed pod can be deleted with devspace purge.